Clofazimine

 Clofazimine, sold under the brand name Lamprene, is a medication used together with rifampicin and dapsone to treat leprosy.
 It is specifically used for multibacillary (MB) leprosy and erythema nodosum leprosum, and its discovery greatly improved the overall efficiency of the treatment.
-Evidence is insufficient to support its use in other conditions, though a retrospective study found it 95% effective in the treatment of Mycobacterium avium complex (MAC) when administered together with a macrolide and ethambutol, as well as the drugs amikacin and clarithromycin.
+Evidence is insufficient to support its use in other conditions,^{[needs update]} though a retrospective study found it 95% effective in the treatment of Mycobacterium avium complex (MAC) when administered together with a macrolide and ethambutol, as well as the drugs amikacin and clarithromycin.
 However, in the United States, clofazimine is currently considered an orphan drug, is unavailable in pharmacies, and its use in the treatment of MAC is overseen by the Food and Drug Administration.
 It is taken orally.

 Common side effects include abdominal pain, diarrhea, itchiness, dry skin, and change in skin color.
 It can also cause swelling of the lining of the gastrointestinal tract, increased blood sugar, and sensitivity to the sun.
 It is unclear if use during pregnancy is safe.
 Clofazimine is a phenazine dye and is believed to work by interfering with DNA.

 Clofazimine was discovered in the 1950s at Trinity College, Dublin, and approved for medical use in the United States in 1986.
 It is on the World Health Organization's List of Essential Medicines.
 In the United States it is not available commercially but can be obtained from the US Department of Health and Human Services.

 Medical uses

 The primary use of clofazimine is for the treatment of leprosy.
+It can also treat multi-drug resistant tuberculosis in combination with other second-line agents such as bedaquiline.
 Other uses have not been proven to be safe or effective.

 It has been studied in combination with other antimycobacterial drugs to treat Mycobacterium avium infections in people with HIV/AIDS and Mycobacterium avium paratuberculosis.
 Clofazimine also has a marked anti-inflammatory effect and is given to control the leprosy reaction, erythema nodosum leprosum (ENL).
 (From AMA Drug Evaluations Annual, 1993, p1619).
 The drug is given as an alternative to people who can not tolerate the effects of dapsone for leprosy.